- Home

 Gingerbread – and the various shapes it comes in – has a long and interesting history.
 It first arrived in the UK in the 11th century, when crusaders brought ginger back from the Middle East – and by the Elizabethan era, it had become very popular.
 We know this from a line in Shakespeare’s Love’s Labour’s Lost: “And I had but one penny in the world, thou shouldst have it to buy gingerbread.”

-Queen Elizabeth I is said to be responsible for the creation of the first gingerbread man after she asked her cooks to bake gingerbread biscuits to resemble some visiting dignitaries – and 450 years later, gingerbread men are still a hugely popular festive treat.
+Queen Elizabeth I is said to be responsible for the creation of the first gingerbread man after she asked her cooks to bake gingerbread biscuits to resemble some visiting dignitaries.
+Four and a half centuries later, gingerbread men are still a hugely popular festive treat.

-So, why not make your own gingerbread biscuits to hang from your Christmas tree, or to give away as gifts?
+So why not tap into this fascinating heritage and make your own gingerbread biscuits to hang from your Christmas tree or give away as gifts?
 You can shape your gingerbread into stars, stockings, or even dinosaurs!
 This simple recipe from the Guardian can make a good starting point.

 Alternatively, why not make a gingerbread house?
-You don’t have to be a kid to appreciate the magic of a house made entirely out of treats – though if you have children or grandchildren, decorating a gingerbread house is a lovely way to spend time together.
+You don’t have to be a kid to appreciate the magic of a house made entirely of treats.
+But if you have children or grandchildren, decorating a gingerbread house is a lovely way to spend time together.

-You can make things easier for yourself by buying a gingerbread house kit, or you can make it from scratch, like in this recipe from Simply Recipes.
+You can make things easier by buying a gingerbread house kit, or you can make it from scratch.
+This recipe from Simply Recipes will show you how to do the latter.

-For more inspiration, have a look at these 55 gingerbread house ideas, or watch the video below…
+For more inspiration, have a look at these 55 gingerbread house ideas from Good Housekeeping or watch the video below.

 2. Stollen